-Builds Overall, the AspectJ and Java pairs spent roughly equal time in building and executing their program.
-The additional time required for weaving AspectJ was negligible.
+Builds Overall, the AspectJ and Java pairs spent roughly equal time building and executing their program.
+The additional time required for weaving AspectJ programs was negligible.
 The number of builds per fault ranged from one to nine.

 Concurrency Granularity The Java users specified synchronization constraints by inserting statements about lock objects into methods.
 Working at the statement level meant that the Java users could attempt to synchronize parts of methods.
 To alter the concurrency granularity, the AspectJ pairs would have had to change the structure of the existing methods.
-To determine the instances when Java users considered finer granularity locking, we noted when the users attempted to move locks around within a method.
-Only one Java pair investigated locking granularity in the first fault, one in the second, and two in the third.
-None of the AspectJ participants questioned the granularity imposed by Cool.
+To determine the instances when Java users considered finer granularity locking, we noted when the users at-